Noccundra: Geography

-The town is on the banks of the Wilson River 145 kilometres from and 160 kilometres west of Thargomindah and contained within the pastoral holding of Nockatunga Station.
+The town is in the centre of the locality just north of the Wilson River, 140 km west of Thargomindah Apart from the town, the entire locality is contained within the pastoral holding of Nockatunga Station.

+The land use is grazing on native vegetation.

 History

-Andrew Hume's ill-fated expedition, to rescue long-term survivors of Leichhardt's 1848 expedition, perished of thirst to the west of Noccundra.

 The name Noccundra comes from the pastoral run, name in 1866, derived from the Aboriginal words nocka meaning water and tunga meaning smell.

+In 1874, Andrew Hume led an expedition to rescue a man that he claimed was a long-term survivor of Leichhardt's 1848 expedition.
+Hume perished of thirst to the west of Noccundra.

 The town was established in 1882 with the construction of the Noccundra Hotel which is also known as the Noccundra Pub.
 The hotel is constructed of sandstone mined from Mount Poole, New South Wales and brought to Noccundra by camel train.

 Noccundra was spelt Nocundra originally, and its post office under that name opened on 11 October 1890 (a receiving office had been open from 1889) and closed in 1933.